Pogify/pogify/README.md

 > I just want like my songs to play on your computer when I uh, when I play them on my computer.
 >
 > -- <cite>Michael Reeves</cite>

+## What is Pogify?

+Pogify is a service that enables streamers to listen to music together with their viewers.
+The streamer can start a session using the Pogify Chrome extension, and chat can listen along with a stream link.

 ## Usage